LAVINIA LASCARIS

 Info

-Graphic designer from Greece, based in Los Angeles, specializing in spatial and publication design with a focus on typography.
-Currently the exhibition designer and curator at Hoffmitz Milken Center for Typography (HMCT), and faculty at ArtCenter College of Design.
+Graphic designer from Greece, based in Los Angeles, specializing in exhibition and book design with a focus on typography.
+Currently the Associate Director of Design and Programming at Hoffmitz Milken Center for Typography (HMCT), and faculty at ArtCenter College of Design.

 Talks